iExec Protocol

 iexec_out = os.environ["IEXEC_OUT"]

-# get the secret endpoint from app developer secret
+# Get the secret endpoint from the app developer secret

 try: